jessepav/lacygoill-wiki-backup/floating_point.md

 is constant; and it's increasing by 1  from one diagonal to the next: 2, then 3, then 4, then 5, etc.

-## the set of real numbers is UNcountable?
+### the set of real numbers is UNcountable?

 Use the Cantor's diagonal argument:
 <https://en.wikipedia.org/wiki/Cantor%27s_diagonal_argument>

 Let's assume that the set of real numbers is countable.
-It follows that all of its elements can be written as an enumeration:
+It follows that all of its elements can be written as an exhaustive enumeration:

     s₁, s₂, s₃, ...